orange-cloudfoundry/cf-services-bench/README.md

 * Fill `APP_REDIS_STORAGE` with redis service you previously created
 * Fill `APP_SERVICES_TO_BENCH` variable with services you wish to bench.
 If you want to bench multiple services, separate them with a space
 * run `./deploy_on_cf.sh`
+* Optionnal : setting `DONT_USE_REDIS_BENCHMARK` will use a redis-benchmark substitute to avoid firewall issues

 # Usage